Growing Radish Guide:

 Note: Your local department of horticulture is a good source of finding information about pests and diseases in Growing Radish.
 Don’t experiment on your own without knowing the symptoms and causes.

 Marketing of Radish:- Cleaned and packed radish boxes should be transported to local markets.
-Some farmers sell their produce at farm gate.
+Some farmers sell their produce at the farm gate.